dev-cocalee/printf/README.md

-# printf
-The first ALX team project
+The ALX printf project I've been dreading for ages.